babaktr/ml-in-tf/README.md

 # Machine Learning in TensorFlow

 The purpose of this repo is to offer anyone who wants to get started with using [TensorFlow](https://www.tensorflow.org) a number of examples to get a kickstart with.
-They aren't necessarily optimized on solving the problem, since that isn't the purpose, but rather serve as a starting ground to play around with for your own experiments and optimizations!
+They aren't necessarily optimized on solving the problem, since that isn't the purpose, but rather serve as a solid starting ground to play around with for your own experiments and optimizations!

-It is currently under construction, but if you have any feedback or comments, I'd gladly hear them!
+It is currently under construction, but if you have any feedback, suggestions or comments - I'd gladly hear it!

 ## Neural Networks
 <p align="center">